rdo-management/instack-undercloud/doc/source/deploy-overcloud.rst

 .. note:: **Introspection has to finish without errors.**
    The process can take up to 5 minutes for VM / 15 minutes for baremetal.
 If the process takes longer, see :ref:`introspection_problems`.

+.. admonition:: Quintupleo
+   :class: quintupleo

+   Horizon in the host OpenStack can be used to view the console of the baremetal nodes to see the progress of booting the discovery images.

 Ready-state configuration